 What happened at Truk Lagoon

-I have written other articles about Truk Lagoon, for example: What happened at Truk Lagoon.
+I have written a full articles about: What happened at Truk Lagoon.
 If you are more interested in the history, this is worth a further read.

-This battle lasted for three days and during which, the ships you can dive and see today were mostly sunk in February 1944.
+This battle lasted for three days.
+During these three days the ships you can dive today were mostly sunk in February 1944.

 Among these Truk Lagoon wrecks there are just three purpose built war ships, which includes a submarine I-169.
 The rest were cargo or passenger ships commissioned by the Japanese Navy during the war.